emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. * Does the site have any 4K content?
 1. * How is the sites mobile optimization?
 Does it look good and work well?

-**Note** - Our staff members also vote on their favorites.
-Each vote is represented by a 🌟.
+**Note** - Each 🌟 represents a staff member who voted the site as their favorite.
 These votes don't affect the main score, but they are taken into account when breaking ties.

 ✔️= 2 points
 ⚠️= 1 point